skydan/basic-cucumber-guide/README.md

 - About business functionality, not about software design

-##Feature file structure, format and syntax
+##Feature file: structure and syntax

 Feature source file usually looks like this: